-The HKEAA is committed to enhancing the quality of marking in written examinations.
-Advanced information technologies were used to enhance marking quality and efficiency to provide a valid and reliable assessment.
+The HKEAA is committed to enhancing the quality of marking in written examinations and advanced information technologies were used to enhance the marking quality and efficiency.
 Starting from 2008, Onscreen Marking was adopted for the marking of TSA papers.

 OSM is a computerized marking system.
 Barcodes are used to track a candidate's identity and his/her assessment script.
 Each script is scanned into a computer and the images captured and retained for marking and recordkeeping.
 The system delivers electronic images of students' scripts to markers at three assessment centres (Tsuen Wan, Lai King and Wan Chai).
 The workflow of Onscreen Marking is shown in Table 3.2.